DEBKAfile, Political Analysis, Espionage, Terrorism, Security

 Donald Trump in his inauguration speech pledged to wipe radical Islamist terrorism “off the face of the earth.”
 His words were still reverberating when Russian long-range Tu-22M3 bombers flying in from bases in Russia smashed Islamic State targets in the eastern Syrian province of Deir ez-Zour the next day.
 Ahead of the Syrian peace confab in Kazakhstan, co-sponsor President Putin signals President Trump that he is a strong partner in the war on ISIS and also ready to clip Iran’s wings.More>

-The torrent of alleged misdemeanors pouring out against Prime Minister Binyamin Netanyahu, across the front pages and prime-time news broadcasts of Israel’s mainstream media, this week developed a new angle: Predictions from the same quarters of a summer election.

-If the heavily biased media were counting on the police to produce hard evidence to support their charges, they were premature
+Israel's heavily biased media were counting on the police to produce enough hard evidence of Binyamin Netanyahu's misdemeanors to lead to a summer election.More...

-Exclusive to debkafile: The appointment of Donald Trump’s son-in-law Jared Kushner, 35, as senior adviser in the future White House on Middle East affairs is part of a broader plan taking shape in the president-elect’s transition team for bringing forward a resolution of the Israel-Palestinian dispute.
-This plan has not yet jelled into concrete policy, but is still a set of ideas under consideration by the team’s insiders, in the light of Trump’s comments past and present.
-Details in the latest DEBKA Weekly (for subscribers) out last Friday.
+Exclusive: The appointment of Donald Trump’s son-in-law Jared Kushner, 35, as senior adviser in the future White House on Middle East affairs is part of a broader plan for bringing forward a resolution of the Israel-Palestinian dispute.

 A heavy crane truck, driven by a Palestinian terrorist, rocketed back and forth across a patch of grass at the Armon Hanatziv promenade in Jerusalem, murdering 4 soldiers, three of them female servicewomen, and injuring 15.